-FLASH SALE: Get up to $35 OFF the Go Las Vegas Pass!
-Sale runs through Sunday, July 21st, 2019.
+FLASH SALE: For a limited time, get up to $35 OFF the Go Las Vegas Pass!
 Follow the link for details.

 In this Go Las Vegas Pass review, we’ll explore how the pass works, explain what is included, and determine if the pass is worth it for you.
 Enjoy!